zumasys/docs/site/smartsuite/release-notes/2021-march/README.md

 ## General Merchandise

 * Added the ability to copy Cost and Sale prices to any Store's Inventory
-* Added the ability to updated an [items Costs from Store 1](https://tcs-training-wp.azurewebsites.net/dwkb/update-item-costs-to-all-stores/) to all other Stores with the same inventory item
+* Added the ability to update an [item's Costs from Store 1](https://tcs-training-wp.azurewebsites.net/dwkb/update-item-costs-to-all-stores/) to all other Stores with the same inventory item

 ## TotaLink (Credit-Cards)